mdekrey/3d-printer-journal/2020-01/15/04-2-color-harpers-pin.md

 - Medium resolution
 - Infill 50%
 - Mostly default for Flashforge Creator Pro, using PLA, except:
-    - Extruder heat at 200C
+    - White Extruder heat at 200C, Blue Extruder heat at 205
-    - Bed at 60C
+    - White Bed at 60C

 # Results

-This turned out beautifully.
-I'll be working with this one from here.

-![Front][front]

-[front]: ./IMG_20200114_080632.jpg "Front"
+This ended up just as bad as the previous.
+I don't know what needs to change, but it's not increasing temperature on the blue.